A month in Taghazout, Morocco for relaxation before starting the journey travelling, exploring and being location independent.

 Essaouira is also known as the "windy city of Morocco" and earns it's name - the constant gale outdoors such a huge contrast with the stillness and atmosphere to be found in the traditional riads dotted throughout the city.
 Be sure to stay in one while you're there for an intimate experience of centuries-old Moroccan culture!

-The drive there from Taghazout is also beautiful, with much of the journey through rolling coastal mountains, and you will get to see some local nomadic families set up in temporary camps, herding goats...and yes you will see goats in trees!
+The drive to Essaouira from Taghazout is beautiful, with much of the journey through rolling coastal mountains, you will get to see some local nomadic families set up in temporary camps, herding goats...and yes you will see goats in trees!

-And just to the south, walking distance from Taghazout is the lazy town of Tamaraght.
-While it lacks the buzz and bustle of Taghazout, the entire town has such a peaceful atmosphere and while subtle is equally as inspiring.
-The buildings are also much newer and cleaner and unsurprisingly, many frequenters of the area choose to return to Tamaraght and we will be doing the same.
+Just to the south, walking distance from Taghazout is the quiet colorful town of Tamaraght.
+While it lacks the buzz and bustle of Taghazout, the entire town has such a peaceful atmosphere and while subtle its equally as inspiring.
+The buildings are much newer and cleaner and unsurprisingly, many frequenters of the area choose to return to Tamaraght and we will be doing the same.

-Finally, if you want a big hit of inspiration make sure you book in a trip to Paradise Valley - it's an inexpensive trip that took us through some of the most incredible scenery in the area, wandering through deep canyons and eye-poppingly steep mountains.
-The journey ends with a blue-tinted (and icy cold) rock pool you can jump into from dizzying heights.
-We were also lucky to get intimate with some of the local wildlife, spotting a wandering Chameleon who was subsequently adopted by a local cafe!
+Finally, make sure you book in a trip to Paradise Valley - it's an inexpensive trip that took us through some of the most incredible scenery in the area, wandering through deep canyons steep mountains ending with a blue-tinted (and icy cold) rock pool you can jump into from a good height.
+I was lucky enough to get a hit of local wildlife, spotting a wandering Chameleon, just chillin.